-However, the downside to the range of changes is that the complexity of pension tax has increased.
-With the personal allowance currently £12,570, and frozen at least until tax year 2027/28 despite recent high inflation, it does not take much income over and above the state pension to bring you into the tax net.
-The maximum single-tier state pension is just over £11,500 in 2024/25.
+The downside of regular changes is that the complexity of pension tax has increased.
+With the personal allowance currently £12,570, and frozen until tax year 2027/28, it does not take much income over and above the state pension to bring you into the tax net.
+The maximum single-tier state pension is just over £11,500 in 2024/25, and it may overtake the personal allowance in a few years.